-The best Apple Watch in 2023
+The best Apple Watch in 2024

 Chips and sensors

-Both the Series 9 and Ultra 2 were recently updated with Apple’s latest smartwatch silicon, the S9 SiP (system-in-package).
-In addition to on-device processing of Siri requests, the chip supports a new Double Tap gesture that lets you answer calls or stop an alarm by tapping your thumb and forefinger together twice.
-It also enables faster machine learning performance for interpreting sensor data, recognizing speech and performing other “thinking” tasks.
+The new Apple Watch Series 10 has an S10 SiP (system in a package) chip with a four-core Neural Engine.
+The Ultra 2 was updated last September with Apple’s S9 SiP.
+Both chips allow for on-device processing of Siri requests as well as dictation, translation, automatic workout detection and the Double Tap gesture that lets you answer calls or stop an alarm by tapping your thumb and forefinger together twice.
+It also enables faster machine learning performance for interpreting sensor data, speech recognition and performing other “thinking” tasks.
 The Apple Watch SE still relies on the S8 SiP, which was also used in the Series 8 and the original Ultra.

-Both the Series 9 and Ultra 2 have temperature sensors, which can help track ovulation.
-The two higher-end models also include blood oxygen sensors and the ability to take an ECG.
-All three models have a compass, altimeter and support fall- and crash-detection.
-The Apple Watch Ultra 2 has an on-board SOS siren, as well as dive features like a depth gauge.
+Both the Series 10 and Ultra 2 can take an ECG and have temperature sensors to help track ovulation and both support fall-detection and crash-detection as a safety feature.
+All three models have a compass and altimeter.
+The Apple Watch Ultra 2 has an onboard SOS siren, as well as dive features like a depth gauge.
+Water features were added to the Apple Watch Series 10, but with a shallower depth rating (just six meters, as compared to 40 meters on the Ultra).
+The Ultra includes sensors to measure blood oxygen, but a recent patent dispute has forced Apple to disable that health feature on new models sold in the US and the hardware isn’t present in the new flagship model.

+All three models support near field communication (NFC), the chip that enables Apple Pay.
+Once you set it up using the Apple Watch app on your iPhone, you can pay for stuff at any store that accepts Apple Pay, even if you don't have your phone with you.

 Displays and case sizes

-The Apple Watch 9 and the Ultra 2 have always-on displays, but you’ll have to lift your wrist to tell time or read notifications on the SE.
-The SE can reach a maximum brightness of 1,000 nits, the Series 9 can get as bright as 2,000 and the Ultra 2 hits 3,000 nits.
-Both the higher-end screens can dim to a single nit, making them less distracting in the dark.
-As for case sizes, the SE is available in 40 or 44mm and the Series 9 comes in 41 or 45mm.
-The Ultra 2 just comes in one case size measuring 49mm.
+The wide-angle OLED display on the Apple Watch 10 lets you see the always-on display from more angles.
+The Ultra 2 also has an always-on display, but you’ll have to lift your wrist to tell time or read notifications on the SE.
+The SE can reach a maximum brightness of 1,000 nits, the Series 10 can get as bright as 2,000 and the Ultra 2 hits 3,000 nits.
+Both higher-end screens can dim to a single nit, making them less distracting in the dark.

+The Apple Watch Series 10 came with a new finish and case material — a glossy anodized jet black finish on the aluminum model and the option for a titanium case.
+The Ultra 2 also got a new finish, satin black, that utilizes a PVD (physical vapor deposition) process to apply the color.

+As for case sizes, the SE is available in 40 or 44mm.
+The Series 10 increased in size from the prior generation and now has a choice of a 42 or 46mm case.
+The Ultra 2 comes in just one size measuring 49mm.
+You also get the opportunity to pick the length and style for watch bands.
+The SE and Series 10 come in small/medium or medium/large and the Ultra 2 gives you the choice of small, medium or large.

 Battery life

 Since it’s the largest wearable, the Apple Watch Ultra 2 sports the biggest battery and can last for a claimed 36 hours on a charge.
 That number jumps up to 72 hours if you turn on low power mode.
-Both the Apple Watch 9 and the SE get 18 hours of life on a charge, and longer when using battery saver mode.
+Both the Apple Watch 10 and the SE are rated by Apple to go for 18 hours before they need a visit to the charger, and longer when using battery saver mode.

 Fitness features

-Believe it or not, all three Apple Watches have similar fitness chops.
+Believe it or not, all three Apple Watches have similar fitness tracker chops.
 The Activity app uses three “rings” to keep tabs on how much you’re moving in a day: The Move ring tracks your active calories; the Exercise ring monitors the minutes you’ve spent walking, running, doing yoga and so on; and the Stand ring tells you how many hours in a day you’ve stood up and moved around for at least one minute.

 Different internal sensors detect those activities, for example the accelerometer senses when you’re moving versus sitting still, and the optical heart rate sensor judges how hard you're working out and how many calories you’ve burned.
 You can set your goals for each ring and you’ll earn badges and animations when you hit them.

 The Workout app lets you start and track an exercise session.
 The sensors can even auto-detect when you’re working out, tapping your wrist to suggest you track the activity.
-Apple Watches will integrate with Apple’s Fitness+ subscription, displaying real time heart rate and calorie burn data on your iPhone or iPad as you take a class.
+Apple Watches will integrate with Apple’s Fitness+ subscription, displaying real time heart rate and calorie burn data on your iPhone, iPad or even Apple TV 4K as you take a class.
 Fitness+ also includes audio-guided walks and runs with just your watch and Bluetooth earbuds.
 All three models support the Activity and Workout apps for free.
 The Fitness+ app also works with all Apple Watches, but costs $10 per month.

+New features enabled with watchOS 11 include Training Load that gauges your body’s response to workouts over time, which could help athletes better prepare for events like marathons.
+Users can also now skip a day (or more) from fitness tracking metrics when they need to rest or aren’t feeling up to the challenge of closing their rings.

 Siri